4project-co-il/EBF/README.md

 EBF is a framework for Arduino environment, providing the timers infrastructure and C++ abstraction layers for the services provided by the Arduino device.
 Development with such framework allows you to concentrate on the logic of your project, creates cleaner code and easier for the beginners.

-Currently only boards based on the ATMega328 chip are supported (Arduino UNO, Arduino Nano).
+Currently only boards based on the ATMega328 chip are supported (Arduino UNO, Arduino Nano), as well as boards based on the SAMD21 chip.
+There are many SAMD based boards since this chip is very powerfull compared to the ATMega328 and gain more and more popularity.
+We use SparkFun's SAMD21 Mini board (SKU: DEV-13664) for the development and testing of the code, but there are many other good boards, such as Arduino's MKR line, SeedStudio XIAO SAMD21, Adafruit Feather M0 and few others that should work with EBF.

 # The problem
 The Arduino envirnment is based on "linear" execution of the code, meaning each line is executed one after the another.